Connor Wong Player Props: Red Sox vs. Giants

 - The pitching staff for the Giants has a collective 8.7 K/9, which ranks 16th in the league.

-- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 10th among all league pitching staffs.

-- Giants pitchers combine to allow the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to give up 109 home runs (one per game), the third-fewest in baseball.

-- Walker gets the start for the Giants, his seventh of the season.
-He is 3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched.
+- Alexander (6-1) starts for the Giants, his third of the season.

-- His last time out came on Thursday against the Oakland Athletics, when the right-hander tossed 2 2/3 scoreless innings while allowing only one hit.
+- In his last appearance -- out of the bullpen on Thursday -- the left-hander threw a scoreless third of an inning against the Oakland Athletics while surrendering one hit.

-- In 24 games this season, the 27-year-old has amassed a 2.70 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.